globulus/simi/README.md

 #### Objects
 Objects are an extremely powerful construct that combine expressiveness and flexibility.
-At the most basic level, every object is a collection of key-value pairs, where key is a string, and value can be any of 4 Šimi values outlined above. **Nils are not permitted as object values, and associating a nil with a key will delete that key from the object.** This allows the Objects to serve any of the purposes that are, in other languages, split between:
+At the most basic level, every object is pair of a collection of key-value pairs, where key is a string, and value can be any of 4 Šimi values outlined above, and an indexed array, which also can contain any Šimi value. **Nils are not permitted as object values, and associating a nil with a key or index will delete that key from the object.** This allows the Objects to serve any of the purposes that are, in other languages, split between:
 1. Class instances
 2. Structs
 3. Arrays/Lists